Kafue National Park Safari Packages and Accommodation

 Highlights

-• Kafue is one of the largest parks in Africa, almost the same size as Wales at 22,500 km2.
+• Kafue National Park is one of the largest parks in Africa, almost the same size as Wales at 22,500 km2.

-• The Busanga Plains harbour one of the few known breeding sites for endangered wattle cranes and is a birding hotspot in general.
+• The Busanga Plains harbour one of the few known breeding sites for endangered wattle cranes and is a birding hotspot in Africa.

-• This game reserve is one of the best places in Africa to find leopards and is a prime lion conservation unit.
+• This Zambian game reserve is one of the best places in Africa to find leopards and is a prime lion conservation area.

-• Only two hours drive from Livingstone, Kafue National Park offers luxury safari lodges and camps but there are no safaris from mid-November to the end of May when it rains.
+• Only two hours drive from Livingstone, Kafue National Park offers luxury safari lodges and camps but there are no safaris from mid-November to the end of May during the rainy season.

 North Kafue for Swamps and South Kafue For Grasslands